-Heartbreak as family of seven, including five kids, killed in horror Taupō crash
+Heartbreak as family of seven, including five kids, killed in horror crash north of Taupō

 The family, who were living in Tokoroa, were travelling north and understood to be heading home at the time of the crash.

-The children attended local schools including Tokoroa High, Tokoroa Intermediate and Tokoroa North School.
+The children attended local schools, including Tokoroa High, Tokoroa Intermediate and Tokoroa North School.

 The schools issued a joint statement this afternoon: